EdoardoPizzorno/assicurazioni/README.md

 # assicurazioni
 Progetto Assicurazioni

-##TO DO - admin:
+## TO DO - admin:

+!
 LOGIN WITH GOOGLE

 LOGIN WITH X

-PASSWORD DIMENTICATA

 CSV

-##TO DO - mobile:
+## TO DO - mobile:

+RIFARE LOGIN

+IMPRONTA DIGITALE

+## GENERICHE

+!!
+CAMBIO PASSWORD

+!
 PASSWORD DIMENTICATA